Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Brigantine, NJ

 Down the shore from popular Atlantic City Beach is the much quieter Brigantine Beach.
 This is the place to go if you want to get away from all the crazy action in Atlantic City’s center.
 Here you can escape the fanfare but still get a great view of Atlantic City in the distance.
-Plus, you can even fish in designated areas at Brigantine.
+Plus, you can even fish in designated areas.

 There aren’t many stores close by, so be sure to pack a lunch if you’re going to enjoy a day at Brigantine Beach.